confluentinc/ksql/docs-md/tutorials/etl.md

 ### Start the Elasticsearch sink connector

-We want to perform searches and analytics over this unified stream of information.
-Let's spill the information out to Elasticsearch to make that easy.
-Simply run the following connector to sink the topic:
+The application must perform searches and analytics over this unified stream of information.
+To make this easy, spill the information out to Elasticsearch and run the following connector to sink the topic:

 ```sql
 CREATE SINK CONNECTOR enriched_writer WITH (